reslp/LFS-cazy-comparative/README.md

 Note: The code here is not final, so work on the pipeline will continue to make sure everything runs smoothly when the manuscript gets published.

 ## Prerequisites
 The pipline was designed in such a way that it can run desktop computers (although this is discouraged), solitary linux servers or large HPC clusters.
 As a result, needed requirements depend.
+We strongly encourage to run this on an HPC system, to be able to benefit from parallelization of different tasks.
+We support the commonly used job sheduling systems SGE and SLURM.

 Local computer or solitary server: